Tick Protection for Humans and Pets

 Protect Yourself

-Tick season is here and the tick population and the many diseases ticks can carry are growing.
+Tick season is here, and the tick population and the many diseases ticks can carry are growing.
 To best protect yourself, check yourself often and stick to the center of trails.
 Wear light-colored clothing, including pants and long sleeves, and tuck your pants into white/light-colored socks.
-Use an insecticide to spray clothes and shoes outside and let them dry.
+Use an insecticide to spray clothes and shoes outdoors, and allow them to dry.
 Permethrin, DEET, picaridin, or lemon eucalyptus oil are the most effective.
 Follow safety directions and do not use these on children under 3 years old.
 After coming in from a tick-infested area, put your clothes in the dryer for at least 10 minutes.
 This will kill the ticks.
-Then take a shower and both physically and visually check yourself.
+Then take a shower and check yourself both physically and visually.

 Check Yourself for Ticks

 If possible, save your tick.
 Put it in a zip-lock bag and write the date and where on the body you were bitten, and then put it in the freezer.
-If you start experiencing symptoms, you can send the tick to Tick Report, a tick testing lab that offers tests for multiple types of pathogens including Lyme disease, Rocky Mountain spotted fever, anaplasmosis, ehrlichiosis, babesiosis, bartonellosis, Powassan virus, and more.
-These tests are not always 100% correct and alpha-gal cannot be detected by these tests, however, tests for ticks can be more reliable than tests for humans.
+If you experience symptoms, you can submit the tick to Tick Report, a tick-testing laboratory that offers tests for multiple pathogens, including Lyme disease, Rocky Mountain spotted fever, anaplasmosis, ehrlichiosis, babesiosis, Bartonellosis, Powassan virus, and others.
+These tests are not always 100% accurate, and alpha-gal cannot be detected by them; however, tick tests can be more reliable than human tests.

 Early diagnosis is key.
-Many signs and symptoms mimic more common diseases so doctors may miss a tick-borne disease diagnosis.
+Many signs and symptoms overlap with those of more common diseases, so clinicians may miss a diagnosis of a tick-borne disease.
 Tick-borne diseases are often misdiagnosed and can cause serious, lifelong complications.

 Watch for these early signs and symptoms:

-- Bulls-eye rash or other rash (you will not always get a bulls-eye rash with Lyme).
+- Bull’s-eye rash or other rash (you will not always develop a bull’s-eye rash with Lyme disease).

 - Flu-like symptoms.